Shopify and GitHub integration has made managing the e-commerce site more convenient!

 Next, let's set up the action to create a GitHub issue.

-Set the "Title" as desired and set the "Action" to "Create Issue."
+Set the "Title" optionally and set the "Action" to "Create Issue".

 When you transition to the API connection settings screen, fill in the fields based on the description at the bottom of the input screen.

-Select the output of the comment field, and since it is linked with the Shopify information you created earlier, pick up the information necessary for creating a GitHub issue.
+When you select the output of the comment field, the information from Shopify you created earlier is linked, so pick up the information necessary for creating a GitHub issue.

-Finally, turn the app trigger "ON" to complete the setup.
+Finally, if you turn the app trigger "ON", the setup is complete.

 Advanced Integration Flow of Shopify and GitHub